-Further information on Equality and Diversity at Central can be found here: Equality and diversity homepage.
+Further information on Equity at Central can be found here: Equity at Central webpage.

 Please note that the availability and scope of these pastoral and support services may be subject to change during your programme of study for a variety of reasons, including, but not limited to, in response to funding arrangements and the needs of students.
 Central therefore maintains discretion to vary and/or amend the availability and scope of pastoral and support services at any time.